Innoble/playground-aez0swj4/statement.md

 ### Advantages

--Maximum quality opponent prediction.
++ Maximum quality opponent prediction.
 The opponent prediction has the same quality as your own search, since everything is symmetric between you and your opponent.
 Genetic algorithms don't share this feature and minimax might be less effective at this because of (for example) the paranoid prediction option.

--Quick convergence: Relatively few sims needed for a reliable result.
++ Quick convergence: Relatively few sims needed for a reliable result.

--Potential for emergent behavior.
++ Potential for emergent behavior.
 An example of this is seen in my CSB blocker-pod.
 I currently have it set to try to reduce the opponent travelled distance, but it also gets more score if my runner pod travels farther.
 This sometimes leads to my blocker using its shield to boost my runner ahead.
 My runner and blocker each have their own tree, but they share goals in the evaluation, which tends to make them cooperate.
 This is a strong feature of genetic algorithms that is also present in Smitsimax.

--Few heuristics needed.
++ Few heuristics needed.
 In the evaluation you merely have to give "score" for what you want to achieve and you dont have to specify how to achieve it.
 The possible moves are decided when creating children on the nodes and if done right, will be selected to achieve the highest score.
 If you have some experience using this type of search, you can quickly code a usable bot.

 ### Limitations

--Because gamestates that correspond to a node are not uniquely determined (the opponent may do different things on each iteration) this search might not be usable for many games.
++ Because gamestates that correspond to a node are not uniquely determined (the opponent may do different things on each iteration) this search might not be usable for many games.
 For example, if a game allows 4 types of moves: A, B, C and D and if in some situations caused by the opponent,  move C is illegal, then this search will not work.
 The allowed (legal) moves have to be independent of opponents choices.
 This is the case in CSB, as you can always thrust, steer and shield, no matter what the opponent does.
 The same is true for Code of Kutulu.
 In that game you always know which moves are legal, no matter what the opponent does.

--It is hard to use heuristics as part of the search, because you really dont know what is going to happen until after you finish your sim and even then, things will be different on the next iteration.
++ It is hard to use heuristics as part of the search, because you really dont know what is going to happen until after you finish your sim and even then, things will be different on the next iteration.
 You lean heavily on the evaluation score telling your pods what is good and what is bad.
 For example, you can't have a node select its children to "steer away to the right if it sees a blocker to the left".
 In one particular iteration of the search, there could be a blocker to the left, but next time when you get to this node, there might not be.
 Only